TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 78 - 9/12 (Wednesday)
 Still working on Project 6.
 Today I have the books showing, I can switch between Currently Reading, Want to Read and Read.
 So when I select one of those options, the book will move to the correct book shelf.
 Amazing!

+### Day 79 - 9/13 (Thursday)
+Pressing on with Project 6.
+Today I got the input field working and now I can search for books and it handles errors if there are no books to be found.